 Change for Good Roads is a limited-term podcast that brings together some of the best thinkers in Canada to discuss, what are “Good Roads”?
 How do we change how we move in our cities to benefit community, environment, sustainability, health and equity?
-Episode 3, released May 9, explores the importance of accessibility for all, and the accessibility of urban spaces as key components of healthy, active and safe urban roads.
-Host Pamela Fuselli speaks with Dr. Michelle Porter, the Director of the Centre on Aging at the University of Manitoba.
+In episode 5, released September 12, we dig deeper and explore the importance of multi-modal transportation as a key component of healthy, active and safe urban roads.
 Thanks to our Vision Zero sponsor Desjardins Insurance for making this podcast possible.

-Parachute’s Vehicle-for-Hire Training program has been certified by the City of Toronto for vehicle-for-hire drivers in that city as of October 2022.
+Register for Parachute’s Vehicle-for-Hire Training Program for drivers in the City of Toronto.
 Click on the photo, right, to be taken to a page of information about our course and how to register, complete the course and obtain your certificate.
-After you read this page of information, if you have any further questions, please email firstname.lastname@example.org.
+After you read this page of information, if you have any further questions, please email email@example.com.